Last week, BBC News lifted the lid on a shocking investigation into private pregnancy scans.

-- The lady whose contradictory scan report read both “foetus absent” and “normal live pregnancy” and who later came close to losing her life after suffering from an undiagnosed ectopic pregnancy
+- The lady whose contradictory scan report read both “foetus absent” and “normal live pregnancy” – and nearly lost her life from an undiagnosed ectopic pregnancy

-- The parent’s whose baby had anencephaly but, rather than being referred to hospital immediately, were allowed to leave and go to a gender reveal party.
-It was a friend—a sonographer—who looked at the scan images and had to explain that their baby wouldn’t survive
+- The parent’s whose baby had anencephaly – but rather than being referred to hospital immediately, were allowed to leave and go to a gender reveal party

-- The company that claims all its sonographer’s are registered with the Health and Care Professions Council (HCPC) but the sonographer responsible for not reporting anencephaly to the baby’s parents was not
+- The company that falsely claims all its sonographer’s are registered with the Health and Care Professions Council (HCPC)

-- Sonographer’s and managers discussing scans (sometimes during the scan itself), clearly unable to interpret and respond to the findings
+- Sonographer’s and managers discussing scans – clearly unable to interpret and respond to the findings

-- 3 cases of Spina Bifida missed in one week, despite being “clearly visible” according to the company directors, who described the mistakes as “a pattern of similar and serious errors”
+- 3 cases of Spina Bifida missed in one week, despite being “clearly visible” according to the company directors

-- The directors of multiple branches using their own social media accounts to plant positive reviews
+- Director’s of multiple branches using their own social media accounts to plant positive reviews

 As for the report itself…